-Here we show how the above procedure is called to get the final result.
+Finally, we show how the above procedure is called to get the final result.
 The whole file defining the procedure should be included in the Macek distribution under the name 'excnreg'.
-You need to first create the starting lists of matroids 'nre6.' and 'nre6.-tern' looking like
+You first have to create the starting lists of matroids 'nre6.' and 'nre6.-tern' looking like

-'''

 { Wh3 }

 and an empty file 'nre6.-excl' for collecting the excluded minors.
 Then you call:

-bash$ macek -pNREG '&excnreg nre6.'
+bash\$./macek -pNREG '&excnreg nre6.'

-bash$ macek -pNREG '&excnreg nre6.b'
+bash\$./macek -pNREG '&excnreg nre6.b'

-...

-'''